tanvir-git/odoo-documentation/content/applications/websites/website/configuration/translate.rst

 Translations
 ============

-In addition to creating great modern websites, Odoo gives you the possibility to translate it in different languages.
+In addition to creating great modern websites, CoquiAPPs gives you the possibility to translate it in different languages.

 Process